SHIHAN GRANT ROHDE

 Grant started his journey of martial arts in Bob Jones Zen Do Kai in Melbourne in 1977 when he was 14 years old.
 He was introduced to Zen Do Kai by a friend and he started training at Greenwood High School Dojo under Gordon Kirk, Steve Nedelkos and Martin Ruzic.
 During that time he also trained regularly at Elizabeth Street in Melbourne City under Soke Bob Jones’ Red Dragon Dojos.
 It quickly became apparent to Grant that training in martial arts was able to fill many gaps he had in his life at that time and consequently it soon become his ultimate passion.

 In 1992 Grant moved to Toowoomba with his work and began training with his children in International Authentic Tae Kwon Do under Peter Sullivan and Jamie Moore.
 At this time he also began training privately with Kyoshi Steve Dickens, in Toowoomba in both Zen Do Kai and also in BJC Muay Thai.
-In 1994 when his children were old enough to attend the regular Zen Do Kai classes, they joined Shibumi Samurai and began training once again in Zen Do Kai.
+In 1994 when his children were old enough to attend the regular Zen Do Kai classes, they joined Shibumi Samurai as a family and Grant began training full time once again in Zen Do Kai.

 In December 1999 Grant relocated to the Sunshine Coast and in April 2000, together with his youngest son Joshua, they founded Coastal Dragons Dojo firstly in the Warana High School Performing Arts hall under Kyoshi Steve Dickens Shibumi Samurai, and then later moved the club to the wonderful Sunshine Coast Thai Boxing Centre where the club has been ever since.